 We were pleased to find the Conservatory, despite its appearance, was structurally sound.
 The building is supported by heavy wrought iron pillars and has not subsided or deteriorated structurally.

 We also had to dig down the outside balcony to get all the external terrace levels back to the original level that would have existed in Patti's day.
 The Hospital Authorities had raised the terrace up to the level of the internal floor in the Conservatory so patients could be wheeled straight out of the room on their trolleys (the Conservatory was the Children's ward) and on to the outside terraces.

 In the hospital era, when the castle was a TB hospital, patients would be wheeled out on to the back terraces in all weathers, snow, rain or shine.
 In bad weather they had rubber blankets thrown over them to keep them dry.
-Sometimes they were left out overnight, in overnight temperatures as low as minus 7 - and were blue with cold the next morning.
+Sometimes - it is claimed - they were left out overnight, in overnight temperatures as low as minus 7 - and were blue with cold the next morning.
 It is said the dead ones were wheeled off to the mortuary and the live ones wheeled back in.

 When we dug down the outside terrace, and the internal floor ready for underfloor heating, we discovered there had originally been a low stone wall on which the Conservatory had sat.
 This had been buried and all the stone foundations long since loosened as the pointing had washed away.
 The stones were carefully numbered in situ, the wall then dismantled, the debris cleared away and the stones cleaned, then each stone was individually placed back in its original position on newly strengthened foundations according to their individual numbers.
 Thus the stone wall was repointed and fully repaired.

 So as we sit on the terrace and look at the low stone wall we can reflect how much work went into putting it back the way it was.
 Patti’s Conservatory, abandoned since the 1970’s, has now been brought into service as a function room for weddings and events.
 The Conservatory is very popular as a day room and wedding breakfast / banqueting room, while brides use the main Patti Bar and function room for their evening parties.